wvsu-cict-code/thesis-package/MANUAL.md

 You are required to provide a technical document to assist users on how to use your software.
 This document is also included in your software package to be submitted to the research coordinator.

+Please note that you should print your guide/manual and present it on submission.

 ## User Guide Specifications

 ### Inclusions